RussellTrick/SportsResultsSite/README.md

-## install and run in development mode
+## How to install dependencies and run in development mode
 - Clone/fork the repo

 `npm install`